lingqi/WaveOpticsBrdf/README.md

 ```
 ./genBrdf -m Wave -d OHS -i heightfields/isotropic.exr -o isotropicBrdf.exr -x 512 -y 512 -p 10.0 -w 1.0 -s -1.0 -t -1.0 -r 128
 ```
-(2) A grayscale wave optics BRDF generaged from a scratched isotropic heightfield, where each texel has a length of 0.5 microns.
+(2) A grayscale wave optics BRDF generated from a scratched isotropic heightfield, where each texel has a length of 0.5 microns.
 The incident light comes from top to down by default.
 The wave length is 0.5 microns (500 nm).
 The diffraction model is ROHS.
 ```